tracerdominion/Tournament_Building/README.md

 #### Removal functions

-Should take a parameter `stage` which is the index of the stage in the stages array at the very top of the script.
+Should take parameters `stage`, which is the index of the stage in the stages array at the very top of the script, and `row`, which is the row in the Results sheet that is to be removed.
-To this point in time all removal functions have been incorporated into the stage's Update function.
+To match existing names, called `remove<Stage_type>`.

-This should again take the most recent result, but in this case remove it.
-It can be assumed that the result has been already been added whenever this is called.
-It should also delete the last line of the Results sheet.
+This should take the result in the `row` numbered row of the results sheet and attempt to remove it.
+If there are dependent matches with results (for example the match a winner plays in) it should fail to remove the result and log a failure message and reason.
+Otherwise, it should remove any sign of it from sheets intended for display.

-Once completed, it should be appropriately added to the switch statement in the `removeLastResult()` function.
+It should also remove the stage name label from that row in the results sheet, to indicate that the result is not being accounted for anywhere.

 #### Helpers